insidemordecai/website/content/links/index.md

 - [47nil](https://47nil.com) - about the author's random thoughts
 - [Christopher Butler](https://www.chrbutler.com/) - thoughts on design and culture evolution.
 - [Eric Murphy](https://ericmurphy.xyz) - posts about the web, Linux, minimal sites and other topics.
+- [Public Diary Records](https://iamrajab.blogspot.com/) - a friend's blog that is poetry heavy
 - [Manu Moreale](https://manuelmoreale.com/)
 - [niqwithq](https://niqwithq.com) - "I love to tell stories and blogging is my way to reflect on topics that are very close to my heart."
 - [Open Source Musings](https://opensourcemusings.com/) - a website about free and open source software.